jarvmiller/IR_assignment_1/README.md

     - pos tagging
     - TD-IDF calculations

 Text files are included as well as a jupyter notebook with the solutions.
 Feel free to look!
-I mainly enjoyed the third problem as it wasn't tedious and introduced me to packages like *nltk* and *textblob*
+I mainly enjoyed the third problem as it wasn't tedious and introduced me to packages like *nltk* and *textblob*!